-Romania: Marubeni wins 1billion euro deals for 2 major power generation projects in SEE9.
-April 2015. / SEE Energy News
+Romania: Marubeni wins 1billion euro deals for 2 major power generation projects in SEE, SEE Energy News

 Marubeni will build new gas power plant in Romania, in accordance with the agreement signed last year with the Romanian Electrocentrale Bucuresti (ELCEN), which is owned by the state.
 According to the agreement the plant of installed capacity of 250 megawatts will be built, and the total investment value is about 170 million euros.
 The construction works will take 18 months, and operating start of the plant is planned for 2017.

 Two most important projects in the region that should be implemented by the Japanese company Marubeni in the next few years, are gas power plant Fantanele Gas Power in Romania, for which the contract had been already signed, while for the second project – Block C of the power plant Plomin in Croatia, the negotiations are in progress.

 Marubeni will get 90 percent of ownership in the new company, while ELCEN is going to be the owner of the remaining ten percent.
 The new company, Fantanele Gas Power, will be an independent producer of electricity.